 Protein Payout: 4 oz patty, 194 calories, 29 g protein

 Lower that eyebrow you’re raising.
 Ostrich meat is the rising star of the grill.
 While it’s technically red and has the rich taste of beef, it has less fat than turkey or chicken.
 A four-ounce patty contains nearly 30 grams of the muscle building nutrient and just six grams of fat.
 Plus, one serving has 200% of the daily recommended allowance of vitamin B-12.
-This exotic meat can also help whittle your middle: Ostrich contains 55 milligrams of choline, one of these essential nutrient for fat loss.
+This exotic meat can also help whittle your middle: Ostrich contains 55 milligrams of choline, one of these essential nutrients for fat loss.
 And it’s not as hard to find as it sounds—ostrich is increasingly available in supermarkets around the country.

 Protein Payout: 4 oz, 124 calories, 24 g protein